thierryc/vanilla-javascript-boilerplate/README.md

 - [ ] Nested post CSS config and documentation
 - [ ] Webworker for PWA support
 - [ ] Setup a app icons & favico workflow and link a Figma file to edit it.
-- [ ] Delpoy docuementation for Surge
+- [ ] Delpoy documentation for Surge
-- [ ] Delpoy docuementation for Vercel
+- [ ] Delpoy documentation for Vercel
-- [ ] Delpoy docuementation in general
+- [ ] Delpoy documentation in general
+- [ ] tests for JavaScript

 ## browserslist